Maximum Grain Revenue Entitlements for Crop Year 2021–2022

 The Canada Transportation Act (Act) requires us to determine each railway company’s annual maximum revenue entitlement (MRE) and whether each entitlement has been exceeded.
 The revenue entitlement is a form of economic regulation that enables CN and CP to set their rates for services, provided the total amount of revenue collected from their shipments of Western grain remains below the ceiling set by the CTA.

+See our guide on the Maximum Revenue Entitlement for further information.
 For more information on the CTA’s maximum revenue entitlement determinations since 2000–2001, please see the Statistics on the maximum revenue entitlement for western grain.

 About the CTA